bandprotocol/bandchain-docs-v2/docs/staking/05-claim.md

 Delegator will get rewards for staking.
 This guide is intended to provide step-by-step instructions on how to claim these staking rewards.

 :::info
-This guide necessitates that you first familiarize yourself with the Dele[Delegate](./02-delegate.md)gate document before proceeding.
+This guide necessitates that you first familiarize yourself with the [Delegate](./02-delegate.md) document before proceeding.
 :::

-### Step 1 — Select the Validator you want to redelegate
+### Step 1 — navigate account details page

 navigate to your account details page. you will see the section of Delegation. then click **Claim** on your selected validator